linker3000/Z80-Board/README.md

 # Other parts

+###Compact Flash Adaptor

 The CF-IDE adaptor (with 40-pin connector) was bought off eBay

+###Voltage regulator

-The switching voltage regulator is a Murata OKI-78SR-5/1.5-W36-C. These units are pin compatible with the classic 7805 linear regulators, but can supply up to 1.5A without needing a heatsink.
+The switching voltage regulator is a Murata OKI-78SR-5/1.5-W36-C. These units are pin compatible with the classic 7805 linear regulators, but can supply up to 1.5A without getting hot.
+If you do use a 7805, it may need a suitable heatsink.

-There's a 15uF 35V tantalum decoupling capacitor on the input side of the regulator and a 100uF 16V one on the output.
+There's a 15uF 35V tantalum decoupling capacitor on the input side of the regulator and a 100uF 16V one on the output; these values are not too critical and low ESR electrolytics of around the same capacitance and voltage could be used.
+The voltage rating of the input capacitor takes into consideration powering the board from a 19-20V laptop adaptor.
+The Murata regulator can take up to 36V, but if for any reason you decide to use anything close to that voltage, the input capacitor should be a 50V or 63V type.

 The diode in the voltage regulator input path was originally a 1A part (1N4001), whereas the regulator has a short circuit current limit of 1.5A; in effect, the diode was used as a safety fuse as well as for polarity protection.
 Later, the diode was replaced with a 3A part eg: 1N54xx.